-NBA legend Kobe Bryant dies in California helicopter crash
+Kobe Bryant, daughter among 9 killed in California helicopter crash

-LOS ANGELES — Kobe Bryant, the 18-time NBA All-Star who won five championships and became one of the greatest basketball players of his generation during a 20-year career with the Los Angeles Lakers, died in a helicopter crash Sunday.
+CALABASAS, Calif. — Kobe Bryant, the 18-time NBA All-Star who won five championships and became one of the greatest basketball players of his generation during a 20-year career with the Los Angeles Lakers, died in a helicopter crash Sunday.
 He was 41.

-Bryant died in a helicopter crash near Calabasas, California, a person familiar with the situation told The Associated Press.
-Bryant’s 13-year-old daughter, Gianna, was among those killed in a helicopter crash in Calabasas on Sunday, the Los Angeles Times reported.
+Bryant died near Calabasas, California, about 30 miles northwest of downtown Los Angeles, a person familiar with the situation told The Associated Press.
+A different person familiar with the case confirmed that Bryant's 13-year-old daughter Gianna also was killed.
+Authorities confirmed nine people were on the helicopter and that all were presumed dead.
+No names were released.

-The crash happened around 10 a.m. near about 30 miles northwest of downtown Los Angeles.
+Both spoke on condition of anonymity because details of the crash had not been released publicly.
+The crash happened around 10 a.m.

 Federal Aviation Administration spokesman Allen Kenitzer said it was a Sikorsky S-76 and it was not known what caused the crash.
-The LA County Sheriff’s Department confirmed five dead in the crash, but had not released identities.

 Bryant lived south of Los Angeles in coastal Orange County for much of his adult life, and he often used helicopters to save time and avoid Southern California's notorious traffic.
 Even as a player, he often traveled to practices and games by helicopter, and he kept up the practice after retirement as he attended to his business ventures.